abhibalu/web2warehouse/README.md

 ### 🔭 Future Work / Roadmap

-- ⏳ Add orchestration with Dagster (Currently in dev)
+- ⏳ Add orchestration with Dagster
-- 🧱 Load silver layer into a data warehouse (Druid / DuckDB)
+- 🧱 Load silver layer into a data warehouse (Druid / DuckDB) - DuckDB is done
+- 🚧 Create data models on warehouse using DBT (Currently in dev)
 - 📊 Build a dashboard in Apache Superset or Streamlit
 - 🧪 Add Pytest unit tests for cleaning + flattening functions

 ⚠️ Disclaimer
-This project is for educational and portfolio purposes only.
-It does not make use of or reference any specific website’s API or endorse any particular platform.
-Please use responsibly.
+This project is designed for educational purposes, demonstrating web scraping and data engineering practices.
+Ensure you do not violate any website's copyright or terms of service, and approach scraping responsibly and respectfully.

 🙌 Acknowledgments
 Built with curiosity, coffee, and way too many open browser tabs.

+📣 Feedback
+Your feedback is invaluable to improve this project.
+If you've built your project based on this repository or have suggestions, please let me know through creating an Issues or a Pull Request directly.